 As I review and reflect on my previous writings, questions, and thoughts about friendship, my inner turbulence makes so much sense.
 One, many of us weren’t shown how to cultivate healthy relationships.
 We learn from watching our families, school, the media, and other guides, but there wasn’t necessarily education on what that means or how it looks.
 Growing up, I heard phrases like “it’s nice to be nice” or “a stranger is a friend you haven’t met yet,” but that doesn’t capture the nuances of interpersonal relationships.
 That doesn’t teach you about intention, feelings, needs, and values aligning.
 What the heck is reciprocation?
 How do you build mutual trust?
 Instead, we make friends by proximity, transactions, and superficial interests making the activity harder as you get older.

 Another reflection is I did not have a secure connection or attachment to myself.
 I have held many shame-based beliefs that were blossomed from the systems I interact with every day.
 It’s glaring how wrong and hurtful they are and their effect on me.
 The trust in myself was severed and wounded for a long time.
 I learned to ignore the messages from my body and adapt to what I felt others would want from me or to protect myself.
 Say hello to becoming a parent-pleaser, people-pleaser, and empath!
 When what I wanted didn’t align with someone or if I couldn’t pinpoint the cause of an unpleasant feeling, I felt like a bad person.
 Unfortunately, this meant instead of sitting with the questions I had about people, I swallowed my doubts and entered/maintained relationships based on hopes and potential instead of trusting myself.
-Though we may have shared some good moments, many of my friendships were primarily codependent and distracting.

 Now that I look at myself from a different perspective, I can’t help but want to slap myself on the forehead.
 Of course, there’s nothing wrong with me!
 All the gifts I dole out, attention, emotional support, encouragement, trust, validation, and more, I need to direct to myself.
 It’s also not wrong for me to want those qualities from other people in return.
 I felt ungrateful for being dissatisfied, but my silence and perseverance was an act of self-betrayal.
 I was so focused on making others feel safe and cared for that I forgot that I am the one that brings that magic; and, it’s not effortless.
 The gut feeling I get about people isn’t necessarily about me being incapable; it’s my body trying to keep me alert and discerning.
 My nervous system knows things before I do; I need to listen to it; I need to listen to myself.